 It wasn't a time we expected as she'd been in relatively good health for her age except for the Lewy Body Dementia we did not know about until the last few months after a hospital stay when she had a reaction to a drug she was given causing the Hospital to say "they thought she might have LBD".

-It was 2013, the internet was in its infancy for research and content.
+It was late 2013, the internet was in its infancy for research and content.
 Libraries didn't have information.
 True human connectivity would arrive years later and open our eyes and lives.

 Dementia was lumped into that one word then and continues to be referred to as a "group" of mental/physical" challenges just beginning to gain recognition as a medical condition that may be preventable as we have done with other "afflictions" causing pain and suffering.